Subscribo/omnipay-payunity/README.md

 or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which you can subscribe to.

+### Omnipay PayUnity driver specific

-If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/thephpleague/omnipay-dummy/issues), or better yet, fork the library and submit a pull request.
+If you believe you have found a bug, please send us an e-mail (packages@subscribo.io) or report it using the [GitHub issue tracker](https://github.com/Subscribo/omnipay-payunity/issues), or better yet, fork the library and submit a pull request.

+### Links

+* Omnipay Library web page: http://omnipay.thephpleague.com
+* Omnipay Library Github Project: https://github.com/thephpleague/omnipay